 According to the report, Sharp has fallen behind schedule and its target date of shipping its display screens at the end of this month has been delayed because of manufacturing problems.

-Cult of Mac states, "Samsung is understandably mad," and "if Apple even thinks about releasing an iPhone 5 with LTE they will sue them immediately."
+Cult of Mac states, "Samsung is understandably mad," and "if Apple even thinks about releasing an LTE they will sue them immediately."with